Glimmer90/SmartShunt-Serial-MQTT-HA/README.md

 # Victron SmartShunt USB Serial To MQTT Home Assistant Addon
 This addon is a work in progress.

-For connecting the Victron SmartShunt to Home Assistant's Mosquitto MQTT broker via USB VE.Direct connection (https://www.victronenergy.com/accessories/ve-direct-to-usb-interface)
+For connecting the Victron SmartShunt to Home Assistant's MQTT broker via USB VE.Direct connection (https://www.victronenergy.com/accessories/ve-direct-to-usb-interface)